sourcegraph/about/content/blogposts/2024/cody-for-jetbrains-is-now-ga.md

 <Video
   source={{
-    mp4: 'blog/cody-for-jetbrains-is-generally-available/jetbrains-cody-llm-switching-ga.mp4'
+    mp4: 'blog/cody-for-jetbrains-is-generally-available/jetbrains-cody-llm-switching-ga'
   }}
   loop={true}
 />

-## Refreshed Chat and Edit commands to keep you in flow
+## Refreshed commands to keep you in flow

 Cody has grown beyond the chat window and can now edit code directly in your files.
 We’ve used this functionality to rebuild Cody’s commands and split them into two categories: **edit commands** and **chat commands**.

 Chat commands are the commands you are already using.
 They return outputs from Cody in the chat window.
 These are:

-- Explain Code: explains a code snippet or file at a high level, including key properties, arguments, and algorithms.
+- **Explain Code**: Explains a code snippet or file at a high level, including key properties, arguments, and algorithms
-- Smell Code: analyzes a selected code snippet and provides suggestions for how to improve quality.
+- **Smell Code**: Analyzes a selected code snippet and provides suggestions for how to improve quality

 Edit commands are new and trigger code edits directly in your files (and sometimes in net-new files).
 These commands are new in this release and include:

-- Edit Code
+- Edit code
 - Document code
 - Generate unit tests